okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-limitations/main/index.md

    1. **Set by admin**
 1. Only set by admin is supported.

-### Email Verification email does not support redirecting user to application
+### Email Verification email does not support redirecting user to application {#emailverifynosupport}

 #### Description
 If the email factor is enabled for new user registration or user authentication,